Dumnonia: Name

-Extent

 Before the arrival of the Romans, the Dumnonii seem to have inhabited the south-west peninsula of Britain as far east as the River Parrett in Somerset and the River Axe in Dorset, judging by the coin distributions of the Dobunni and Durotriges.
 In the Roman period there was a provincial boundary between the area governed from Exeter and those governed from Dorchester and Ilchester.
 Julius Caesar's Commentarii de Bello Gallico, Book III notes the close trading and military relationship between the continental Veneti of Armorica and the south-western insular British.

 In the post Roman period the kingdom of Dumnonia covered Cornwall, Devon and parts of west Somerset.
 It had close cultural and religious links with Brittany, Wales and Ireland.

+In Ptolemy's Geography, originally written in ancient greek but only preserved in medieval greek manuscripts, he records 4 towns belonging to the Δουμνόνιοι (Doumnónioi):